RAINS-UOA/ESWC_2021_Evaluation/exampleKnowledgeGraph/readme.md

         1. How is the system evaluated as a whole.
 Does the system fail in certain settings.
         2. What are the limitations associated with the system as a whole.
         3. What are the risks (including bias) associated with the use of the AI System, directly or indirectly.
+        4. What are the hard and soft laws the evaluation intends to conform with.
 ##### Fourth, we have the following eight steps:
 1. Decide: Confirm DS Specification Fitness
     1. Input: